agoe/flaskApiStoreLogicBank/readme.md

-Use RI Branch for executing Rules
+Use RI Branch for executing Parent Check Rules

+copy env.example to .env and change to your environment

 run test/run_teststore.py for plain sqlalchemy calls with LogicBank